 How Do I Get Power Of Attorney For An Incapacitated Parent?

 If you’ve decided that obtaining power of attorney over one or both of your elderly parents is the best course of action, you may wonder how to do it if they’re incapacitated.
 The process is different than the steps we laid out at the beginning of this article.

 Step 1: Usually, the first step involves consulting with your parent about you becoming the power of attorney, but that won’t happen here.
 It’s important to mention that power of attorney cannot be granted to you unless a person has a sound mind.
 This would exclude those who are incapacitated.

 Step 2: This means you’ll have to see a judge to get conservatorship, which is a form of adult guardianship.
-This isn’t full power of attorney, but you still have the right to decide on financial and medical matters for your aging parent.
+This isn’t full power of attorney, but you still have the right to decide financial and medical matters on your parent’s behalf.

 Durable Vs. Non-Durable Power Of Attorney: What’s The Difference?

 Power of attorney is not just “blanket rights” over a senior.
 There are many forms, namely, durable and non-durable power of attorney.

 What are these and how are they different?

 A durable power of attorney would follow the steps outlined in the intro.
 When both parties sign the document, the durable POA goes into effect for you to act on behalf of your parent.